vdbabitskiy/pytest_api/README.md

-An example implementation of API coverage framework using pytest
+Just an example implementation of API coverage framework using pytest.